dj27/Python-Basics/README.md

 # Python-Basics
-This is a simple implementation of Insertion Sort in Python
+This is a simple implementation of basic programs in Python.